SmileiPIC/Smilei/doc/Sphinx/Use/post-processing.rst

   Returns a list of available diagnostics of the given type

   * ``diagType``: The diagnostic type (``"Field"``, ``"Probe"``, etc.)

+.. rubric:: Information on specific diagnostics

+.. py:method:: getScalars()

+  Returns a list of available scalars.

 .. py:method:: getTrackSpecies()

   Returns a list of available tracked species.

-.. rubric:: Information on specific diagnostics

 .. py:method:: fieldInfo(diag)